BloomTechEng/.github/PULL_REQUEST_TEMPLATE.md

 - Manual

 ## Checklist
-- [ ] I have added the Trello card number at the beginning of the PR's title & linked to it in the description.
 - [ ] I have confirmed that all tests pass.
 - [ ] I have performed a self-review of my own code.
 - [ ] I can't think of any additional scenarios to test.